-A speech and language therapist was suspended for a number of clinical failings.
-The Panel found that the Registrant's fitness to practise was impaired by reason of lack of competence as the Registrant had shown failings in a number of clinical areas.
-These included the ability to carry out and analyse appropriate assessments, a failure to apply knowledge to provide accurate diagnoses, a failure to independently complete annual review and statement reports, and poor communication with colleagues and parents.
+The registrant, a speech and language therapist, was suspended for a number of clinical failings.

+The Panel found that the registrant's fitness to practise was impaired by reason of lack of competence as the registrant had failed in a number of clinical areas.
+These included the ability to carry out and analyse appropriate assessments, a failure to apply knowledge to provide accurate diagnoses, a failure independently complete annual review and statement reports, and poor communication with colleagues and parents.

-In determining the appropriate sanction the Panel noted that the Registrant was not currently working as a speech and language therapist.
-However, there was no evidence that the identified shortcomings in the Registrant's competence had been addressed and therefore if the Registrant were to return to work, the lack of competence would remain and they would therefore continue to be a risk to the public.
-In the circumstances, the only appropriate sanction available which reflected the gravity of the failings, and which would adequately protect the public, was to suspend the Registrant for one year.
+In determining the appropriate sanction the panel noted that the registrant was not currently working as a speech and language therapist.
+However, there was no evidence that the shortcomings in the registrant's competence that had been identified had been addressed and therefore if they were to do so the lack of competence would remain and the registrant would therefore continue to be a risk to the public.
+In the circumstances the only appropriate sanction available which reflected the gravity of the failings and to protect the public was to the suspend the registrant for one year